DisasterAWARE

 Population: 979K · Texas

 Austin faces varying levels of natural hazard risk.
 The highest risk is from tornados (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Austin, TX.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Austin, TX.

 Hazard Risk Overview